 Household Support Fund Privacy Notice

-The government announced on 6 October 2021 that a new Household Support Fund (HSF) grant would be made available to County Councils and Unitary Authorities in England to support those most in need this winter.
-Funding will be used primarily to support households in the most need with essentials costs related to food, energy and water bills.
+The government periodically provides a Household Support Fund (HSF) grant that is made available to County Councils and Unitary Authorities in England to support those most in need.
+Funding will be used primarily to support households with essentials costs related to food, energy and water bills.

-We will collect data to ensure that this grant is used to support families and vulnerable individuals who are experiencing financial hardship, so that they are able to access food and essential supplies during the winter.
+We will collect data to ensure that this grant is used to identify (where possible) and support families and vulnerable individuals who are experiencing financial hardship, so that they are able to access food and essential supplies.

-We will use your personal data to assess your eligibility for the grant and to provision this support to you.
+We will use personal data to assess eligibility for any grant funding received and to distribute grant funding to individuals as appropriate.

 As part of your application will we collect details relating to the adult(s) and any children who reside in the household.
 This will include: